linkeddatacenter/bigapi/template/architecture.md

 ## Architecture
 The architecture is a composition of  three different perspectives providing a common understanding to different point of view of the product:
-- Business analyst looks to the **functional view**
+- Business analysts look to the **functional view**
-- Data engineer looks to the **data view**
+- Data engineers look to the **data view**
-- Developer looks to the **component  view**
+- Developers look to the **component  view**

-Ath the home of the architecture you can add a system view using [C4 model diagrams](https://c4model.com/).
-For picture consider using a textual based tool like PlantUML or mermaid.
+As overview  of the architecture section you should add a system context view using the [C4 model diagrams](https://c4model.com/).
+For diagrams,  consider using a textual based tool like PlantUML or mermaid.
 For example (with plantUML)

 ```plantuml
 !include https://raw.githubusercontent.com/plantuml-stdlib/C4-PlantUML/master/C4_Container.puml